jorzel/jorzel.github.io/_posts/2022-03-04-value-object-persistance.md

 ```
 ## Separated object
-Third option stores value object in separated `Location` database table with `id` column.
-However the `id` exist only in the persistance layer.
+The third option stores the value objects in a separated `Location` database table with an `id` column.
+However, the `id` exist only in the persistence layer.
 ```python
 # value_objects/location.py
 class InvalidGeolocation(Exception):